 If the Waihi North Project is approved, we anticipate a set of conditions for air quality that must be met.
-Under the proposed conditions of that consent, OceanaGold will submit an Air Quality Management Plan to Waikato Regional Council that sets out procedures for both monitoring and managing air quality.
+Under the proposed conditions of that consent, OceanaGold will submit an Air Quality Management Plan for approval that sets out procedures for both monitoring and managing air quality.